cocokaribou/cocokaribou/README.md

 #### 🏃‍♀️What keeps me motivated
 - a nice cup of iced coffee
-- being fully immersed in a task
+- a personal space that allows me to be fully immersed in a task
-- a service that makes sense
+- contributing to a user-friendly, purpose-driven service
-- writing a weekly blog (korean)
+- writing a weekly blog (in korean)

 ##### 👽Random trivia facts about me
 - former art school student